 A drop-dead, too-good-too miss musical revue.
-This is truly a proper and fitting musical tribute to the great Frank Sinatra.
+This is truly a proper and fitting musical tribute.

 I knew it would be good.
-It had to be with such a talented cast, great direction, a extremely talented technical staff, and, of course, the music of the Chairman of the Board.
+It had to be with such a talented cast, great direction, a extremely talented technical staff, and, of course, the music..
 But what happened opening night was far more than good.
 It was magic, pure magic!

 The packed house went wild, igniting a standing ovation even before the final song had ended.
 My Way is theatre at its best,

 Man #1 is aged 40-60 and should have a dark Italian look (the “rat pack” years).
-Man #1 must have a deep/rich strong velvety baritone voice in the Sinatra mode.
-He sings many of the Sinatra standards, so he needs to have an incredible vocal instrument and have a feel for Sinatra’s unusual phrasing and distinctive vocal style.
+Man #1 must have a deep/rich strong velvety baritone voice.
+He sings many of the famous standards, so he needs to have an incredible vocal instrument and have a feel for unusual phrasing and a distinctive vocal style.
 He should dance or at the very least move extremely well.
 Tap dance skills are a big plus as there are a number of optional tap/dance breaks written for this character.
 Man #1 should also be able to sing close harmony.
-Ideally, this actor projects the style and easy sophistication that was the Sinatra trademark WITHOUT DOING ANY SORT OF PHYSICAL OR VOCAL IMITATION of the man.
+Ideally, this actor projects the style and easy sophistication WITHOUT DOING ANY SORT OF PHYSICAL OR VOCAL IMITATION of the man.
 He is the leader of the ensemble in terms of setting the tone and style that the show’s music demands.
 Finally, he must relate well to the audience and possess the charisma to bring them along on this two hour musical journey into the world of “cool.”
 This is the “key” casting decision and will be the most difficult performer to locate and cast.

 Man #2 25-40 Is the skinny 1940’s big band “crooner” look.
 This actor should have all American boy good looks and be a physical contrast to the actor playing Man #1.
 He should have a strong legit lyric baritone voice and be an excellent part singer.
 He sings up to a G. Listen to the Sinatra recordings with the Tommy Dorsey Orchestra to understand the smooth easy vocal style that is required for this role.
 Man #2 should also have a natural and unaffected flair for comedy as he carries much of the show’s humor and lighter moments.
 He spends much of the show trying to learn how to be “cool.”
 He is matched with Woman #2 and they need to look great as a pair.
 Moves well.

-* Note: Christmas My Way, the sequel to MY WAY was originally intended to be done by the same cast as My Way: A Tribute to Frank Sinatra.
+* Note: Christmas My Way, the sequel to MY WAY was originally intended to be done by the same cast as My Way: A Musical Tribute!

-The setting should be “Sinatra-esque.”
-In the Nashville premiere (1000 seats), it was designed to look very much like a sophisticated night-club.
+The setting should have a sophisticated night-club vibe.
 The touring set drawings for an upcoming mini-tour to regional theatres looks very Copacabana.
 The Asolo production (175 seats) had a very cabaret look.
 I imagine some future productions might even have a very Las Vegas-ssy look.
-And of course, Sinatra always thought of himself as “a saloon singer.”
-So, as for literal setting, the set for My Way can and should be inspired by those things.
-Places in which Sinatra would have thrived and felt at home are the best choice.
+ASo, as for literal setting, the set for My Way can and should be inspired by those things.
+Places in which an iconic singer would have thrived and felt at home are the best choice.
 That said, “classy” has been a word tossed around a lot in the production reviews thus far.
 Even though it might be a cabaret, it needs to have a finished, glossy quality to it.
 An elegance.
 A dressed up feel.
 A few of the first productions used Sinatra’s signature as an upstage background.
 I think that the most important question to ask is this, “would Sinatra have done a gig here at any time in his life?”
 If the answer is yes, then it is the right choice.
 Also the trio should be on stage dressed in tuxes and in full view of the audience.
 There needs to be space for the singers to work at the piano and enough room to dance as couples.
 There is also dialogue between Man #1 and the pianist at the top of Act II.